 - Using Ubuntu Classic.
 You don’t have to use Ubuntu Core.
 You can use also a “Target Device” with Ubuntu Classic.
 Read this guide to understand how to run kiosk snaps on your desktop, as the particular details won’t be repeated here.

 - A device running Ubuntu Core.

 To be able to create and build Flutter applications, you would need to have Flutter and its tools installed.
-There are different ways of installing Flutter on your Ubuntu Classic but the recommended way is using the snap.
+There are different ways to install Flutter on your Ubuntu Classic, but the recommended way is using the snap.

 sudo snap install flutter --classic

-In addition to that snapcraft tool must be installed so that you can create snap out of your Flutter application.
-You can use the following command to install snapcraft in your Ubuntu Classic system.
+In addition to this, the snapcraft tool must be installed so that you can create snap out of your Flutter application.
+You can use the following command to install snapcraft on Ubuntu Classic system.

 sudo snap install snapcraft --classic

 Now, we are ready to create our Flutter application.